elmtree-askmo/cloudcannon-app/content/learn/psychology/why-are-statistical-predictions-often-more-reliable-than-clinical-predictions.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    This content discusses why statistical predictions are often more reliable than clinical predictions, focusing on empirical evidence, human biases, and the ability of statistical methods to analyze complex data.
+    This content discusses the reliability of statistical predictions compared to clinical predictions, highlighting factors such as empirical evidence, human cognitive biases, the challenges of long-term predictions, and the efficiency of statistical models in processing complex data.
   page_keywords: >-
-    statistical predictions, clinical predictions, human judgment, empirical evidence, cognitive biases, long-term predictions, feedback loops, complexity of data, algorithms, decision-making
+    statistical predictions, clinical predictions, empirical evidence, human biases, cognitive biases, short-term vs long-term predictions, feedback loops, complexity of data, preference for algorithms, Paul Meehl
 author: QuickTakes
 question: >-
     Why are statistical predictions often more reliable than clinical predictions?